Improving BERT with Syntax-aware Local Attention: Experiments

 \subsection{Main Results}

 Experimental results are shown in Table~\ref{tab:res_en}.
 We report results on the dev set of CoLA and SST-2 and the test set of CoNLL-2003 and FCE.
+We employ t-tests to see if the mean difference differed from 0 between the standard attention and our proposed attention.
 It can be seen that our method achieves consistent gains over BERT on single-sentence classification and sequence labeling tasks.
 Specifically, our model exceeds the published BERT results by 3.9\% correlation coefficient on CoLA and 1.1\% accuracy on SST-2.
 For the NER task, even though our reimplementation didn't achieve the performance (92.8 F1) reported by~\citet{bert}, our model still outperforms it in large-size.
 More importantly, the syntax-aware local attention yields state-of-the-art results with 0.7 absolute improvements on FCE.

 Besides, the proposed local attention outperforms other approaches leveraging syntactic information on the average performance.
-Comparing with the window-based local attention, the experimental results suggest that BERT can benefit from more attention over syntactically relevant words on several datasets.
+Compared with BERT, the syntax-aware local attention improves performances consistently but the window-based local attention can't.
+This suggest that BERT can benefit from more attention over syntactically relevant words on several datasets.

 However, there are still some gaps between our model and the state-of-the-art models on these datasets.
 We argue that our method just modifies the standard Transformer attention without changing its main architecture, but those models are trained by using more advanced pre-training methods~\citep{ERNIE2}, larger-scale datasets~\citep{T5}, or learning framework~\citep{mrc-ner}.